ririhadis/umkm_risolMayomecca/README.md

 **WMAPE (Weighted Mean Absolute Percentage Error)** Measures forecasting error relative to the total actual demand and provides an interpretable percentage-based metric.

-The achieved **4.95% WMAPE** indicates relatively low forecasting error compared with the total sales volume in the evaluated data.
+The achieved **low WMAPE** indicates relatively low forecasting error compared with the total sales volume in the evaluated data.

 ---